projectmela/SpatialRegistration/README.md

 This repository focuses on georeferencing the movement data obtained from tracking our blackbuck videos.
 The output of these series of scripts will be lat-lon coordinates of all the tracked animals, thus placing data from several drones within the same coordinate reference.
+Note that this entire pipeline needs to follow the creation of an orthomosaic where we will embed the movement data.

-### Step 1
+### Step 1: Track stationary markers in the environment (in this case, the blackbuck territories)

 The first step of the registration process is to have a track the blackbuck territory markings.
 Since these are stationary features in the environment—features with known coordinates in our orthomosaic—we can use this tracking output in subsequent steps to map image coordinates to world coordinates.